Arrayly/Hackathon/README.md

 # Hackathon

 This is a mock-up of a native android application to help delay or prevent Damentia.
 It only has basic functionality but incorporates stunning UI and UX.
-The overal concept or idea is being addrssed.
+The overal concept or idea is being addressed.

 This app was built and presented at the UCL Dementia Hack competition: https://www.ucl.ac.uk/iccs/events/2020/feb/ucl-dementia-hack